 Between 1664 and 1689, Yuri Žiga Gallenberg built the huge Soteska Castle in the deep and narrow valley of the river Krka.
 Valvasor was designed as one of the most beautiful castles in the Kranjska region as a rectangle with four single-story wings, four corner towers, and a special entrance tower.

-The source of its economic strength was the nearby forests, and a kind of golden age for the valley began in the 19th century when a sawmill was built on the right bank of the river Krka.
+The source of its economic strength was the nearby forests, and a kind of golden age for the valley began in the 19th century when a sawmill was built on the right bank of the Krka river.
 The ruins of the castle and the sawmill are open to visitors.
 The castle has a gazebo and the Devil's Tower.

 - Address: Soteska 42, 8351 Straža pri Novem mestu, Slovenia